IUREDCap/redcap-etl-module/tests/web/README.md

     php clear_coverage_data.php

-Set coverage code to run at the begginning and end of each request.
+Set coverage code to run at the beginning and end of each request.
 You need to set the following PHP properties as follows:

     * **auto_prepend_file** - should be set to the full path of the start_coverage.php script in this directory